No Fires - Fire Danger EXTREME - No Fuego

 Night Program Schedule for 2014

-Meet at the High Peaks Picnic Area at 8:30 pm with layered clothing, sturdy boots, water, small flashlights with red lens (we will provide red-lenses if needed).
-This hike is limited to 25 people and reservations are required.
-Sign up at the Pinnacles Visitor Center desk during open hours, 9:30 am to 5 pm or call 831-389-4485.
+This walk is limited to 25 people, please make reservations Sign up at the Pinnacles Visitor Center or call 831-389-4485.
 Groups of less than 6 and children over 5 years old are preferred.

 Don't Forget...
-Evening Programs are held at the Pinnacles Campground Amphitheater on Friday and Saturday evenings beginning the first weekend in March to July 6th.
+Evening Programs are held at the Pinnacles Campground Amphitheater on Friday and Saturday evenings beginning the first weekend in March to Labor Day Weekend.
 Reservations are NOT required.

 Did You Know?